 - Prevent garbage from becoming smelly or blowing out of the bin

-- Put household waste out on your scheduled garbage day between 7am and 10pm to ensure safe collection and handling of the garbage.
+- Put household waste out by 7am on your scheduled garbage day

 Reporting Your Concerns